pybliometrics-dev/pybliometrics/docs/classes/AffiliationRetrieval.rst

 Examples
 --------

-You initialize the class with Scopus' Affiliation ID:
+You initialize the class using Scopus' Affiliation ID:

 .. code-block:: python